When you’re craving freshly-baked bread, pretty tarts or dainty pastries, here are the best bakeries in Singapore.

-Also known as ABC, this French bakery is run by Eran Mayer who bakes pastries like apple turnover, vanilla twists and loaves of bread with cinnamon.
-They even got a large, rustic Killiney loaf.
-Get a coffee to pair with your bakes while you're at it.
+Also known as ABC, this French bakery and sit-down brunch spot is run by Eran Mayer who bakes pastries like apple turnover, vanilla twists and loaves of bread with cinnamon.
+There’s even a large, rustic Killiney loaf.

-This rapidly expanding bakery has outlets in many estates, but the flaghip in Hillcrest is still our favourite.
-The New Zealand bakery specialises in all sorts of sourdough breads, as well as pastries like croissants and cakes.
-Check out their gorgeous Dempsey outlet, open together with sister brand Plank Sourdough Pizza, if you've got a hankering for pizza and pasta.
+This rapidly expanding bakery just opened its fourth outlet in Opera Estate, but the flaghip in Hillcrest is still going strong.
+The New Zealand bakery specializes in all sorts of sourdough breads, as well as pastries like croissants and cakes.
+The place also has an all-day brunch menu if you’re looking for a place to sit down.

-This industrial space on Keong Saik churns out hearty loaves made in the traditional European style using levain.
-All sorts of traditional and fusion loaves are available, though we recommend you start with the best-selling Pain de Campagne.
+This industrial space on Keong Saik churns out hearty loafs made in the traditional European style of using levain.
+There are both traditional and fusion loafs like matcha orange on offer here.

 This Bukit Timah bakery does 45 different types of organic breads, viennoiseries and other baked snacks.
-The kitchen is under the care of Katsuei Shiga, who has more than 40 years of baking experience thanks to stints at top Tokyo bakeries.
+The kitchen is under the care of Kevin Chang, who’s done stints at both Maison Kayser and New York’s Iris Bakery.

 French pastry master Eric Kayser is known to infuse international flavors into traditional French pastries.
 While his croissants are the star of the show, you can find pasties like pain aux yuzu and lots of varieties of bread.

 The CBD bakery is located on the hip Telok Ayer.
 It’s got pretty pastries like croissants, as well as the signature pate de fruits and fruit tarts.